kyleGrealis/froggeR/README.md

 # froggeR <img src="man/figures/logo.png" align="right" height="130"  alt="" />

+[![R-CMD-check](https://img.shields.io/badge/R--CMD--check-passing-brightgreen)](https://github.com/kyleGrealis/froggeR)
+[![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)

+## Why froggeR?

 > Leap ahead in your data science journey with froggeR!
 Streamline your Quarto workflows with reusable templates, catch those pesky project setup bugs, and hop effortlessly through your R analyses - no lily pad hopping required!
 Create structured projects that'll make you want to croak with joy - your launch pad to amazing data science adventures! 🐸

-[![R-CMD-check](https://img.shields.io/badge/R--CMD--check-passing-brightgreen)](https://github.com/kyleGrealis/froggeR)
-[![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
+Because project setup should be simple and fun! 🐸

+- **Jump Right In**: Spend more time on analysis, less time on setup
+- **Consistent Lily Pads**: Maintain uniform document styling and structure across projects
+- **No More Setup Bugs**: Complex configs are un-froggin'-necessary!
+- **Safe Pond**: Enhanced data protection with comprehensive `.gitignore` settings
+- **Friendly for the Whole Pod**: Easier team onboarding with structured documentation
+- **Your Pad, Your Way**: Use our ribbiting defaults or customize to your needs

+Because every data scientist deserves a friendly frog guide!

-## Overview
+## Who's it for?

-`froggeR` is an R package designed to streamline your Quarto workflows by enabling seamless reuse of YAML headers, consistent project structures, and automated setup of essential project files.
-It's particularly valuable for data scientists and R users who:
+`froggeR` is especially valuable for R users who:

-- Work on multiple Quarto projects
+- Juggle multiple Quarto projects
-- Value consistency across their documentation
-- Collaborate with others
+- Collaborate with team members
-- Want to reduce repetitive setup tasks
+- Want to focus on analysis, not setup
+- Need a quick way to start new projects

 ## Installation